 Depending on your smartwatch model and its features, you may notice some other light colors on the underside.
 Devices like Apple Watches can glow red, and the reason is more or less the same as why they glow green.
 Well, a little.

-As stated previously, hemoglobin consumes wavelengths of green light and reflects wavelengths of red light.
-However, the strength of a hemoglobin’s red hue and how it interacts with different wavelengths of light depends on the amount of oxygen it contains.
 Oxygenated hemoglobins have an intense red color that absorbs more infrared light and less red light, while deoxygenated hemoglobins have the opposite behavior.
-Smartwatches calculate how much red and infrared light is absorbed versus how much is not and uses that data to calculate your blood oxygen level.
+Smartwatches measure how much red and infrared light is absorbed versus how much is not absorbed, and use that data to estimate your blood oxygen level.
 If you have an Apple Watch that doesn’t include a blood oxygen monitoring app, it’s probably because the device only has green lights capable of photoplethysmography, not the red and infrared lights needed for pulse oximetry.